bento-platform/bento/docs/migrating_to_20_1.md

       sync s3://drs/ ./drs-backup/
 ```

+**Notes**
+- Use `--dry-run` flag to preview sync operations before executing
+- Add `--delete-removed` if you want to mirror deletions
+- Consider using `--skip-existing` for incremental syncs
+- The `--no-check-certificate` flag is used for local development environments

 ### Step 2: Setting up Garage

 Now you can switch to Bento - v20.1; Follow the steps listed [here](./garage.md) to setup Garage.